Aerial Maps for Hunting–Top Options for 2022 Season

 Hybrid Hunting Maps

-True to the name, the Hybrid Basemap is a mix of Satellite and Topo.
-Hunters can experience the combination with the contour lines added to the aerial imagery.
+True to the name, the Hybrid Basemap is a mix of Aerial and Topo, where contour lines overlay satellite imagery.
 The combination results in a highly functional display of the landscape to give hunters a clear view.
-This map presents users with the information needed to make important decisions about where they want their hunt to take them, whether making plans in the field or in the living room.
+The Hybrid Basemap presents users with the information needed to make important decisions about where they want their hunt to take them, whether making plans in the field or the living room.

 Google Maps and Google Earth

-While Google Maps and Google Earth are free and well known, they do not feature unique hunting features that other services provide.
+While Google Maps and Google Earth are free and well-known, they do not feature unique hunting features that other services provide.
 However, scouting is possible with Google Earth.
 With Google Earth, hunters can spot trails through grassy parts of the terrain.
-Google Earth features tools that can help hunters find and mark areas where elk are likely to eat and rest.
+Google Earth features tools that can help hunters find and mark areas where wild game is likely to eat and rest.

 Rugged Maps

-Rugged Maps work as a stellar solution for those who prefer a physical map but want an advanced level of detail.
-These are not paper maps that will wear out shortly after being used.
-These maps are built for whatever nature throws at them.
+Not all hunters want to use a map on a screen.
+Some aerial maps for hunting come in physical form for those who still prefer to hunt without technology at their side.
+Rugged Maps work for those who prefer a physical map but want an advanced level of detail.
+These are not paper maps that will wear out shortly after being used; Rugged Maps are built for whatever nature throws at them.
 They can guide hunters in Alaska, Arizona, California, Idaho, Colorado, Nevada, Montana, New Mexico, Oregon, Utah, Washington, and Wyoming.

 Northwoods Mapping